 Stand outside the walls of the cemetery at Christ Church on St. Simons Island at night, if you dare!
 Legend holds that a young woman with a fearful dread of the dark is buried there.
 After she died, her husband brought a lit candle each night to her grave.
 There are those who say a flickering light can still be seen long after her husband passed away.

 During St. Simons Island's plantation era, many slaves were brought ashore along Dunbar Creek.
-It was here that the leader of the Igbos (pronounced ee-bow) and sometimes spelled as "Ebo", a proud and noble tribe from Nigeria, led his people into the waters of the creek rather than submit to slavery.
+It was here that the leader of the Ebo (pronounced ee-bow), a proud and noble tribe from Nigeria, led his people into the waters of the creek rather than submit to slavery.
 Legend has it that during a full moon, passersby can hear the faint chanting of the slaves as they entered the water together.
-The general area of Igbo's Landing, now on private property, can be seen from a distance when traveling east on Sea Island Road by looking north just before crossing the small bridge at Dunbar Creek.
+The general area of Ebo Landing, now on private property, can be seen from a distance when traveling east on Sea Island Road by looking north just before crossing the small bridge at Dunbar Creek.

 Experience Our Ghost Stories